YAMAHA VSS SERIES SAMPLE

 The patchbay also includes 2 X Patchable switches and 2 X 3 way Patching multiples for a huge range of extra percussion grinding possibilities.

-Click on the demo's below for mp3's of what these mods can do.
+Click on the demo's below for and idea of what these mods can do.